Ensuring human rights-compliant asylum procedures

 No. 46) commit member States to making sure that they will not expose,

-positively or negatively, anyone falling under their jurisdiction
+directly or indirectly, anyone falling under their jurisdiction

 to a risk of torture, or inhumane or degrading treatment.
 Only through